mjwybrow/dunnart/README.md

 ### License ###

-Dunnart and `libdunnartcanvas` are available as open source under the terms of the GNU GPL.
-We are also open to dual-licensing `libdunartcanvas` for commercial use.
+Dunnart and `libdunnartcanvas` are available as open source under the terms of the GNU GPL version 2.
+We are also open to dual-licensing parts of Dunnart's constraint-based layout technology for commercial use.

 Copyright (C) 2003-2007  Michael Wybrow
 Copyright (C) 2006-2011  Monash University